Clarity is a breath away

 The air we exhale reflects our health.
 Components that are released from our body through exhaled breath (Volatile Organic Compounds or VOC’s) are perfectly suited to diagnose a variety of pathologies in humans.
 A disease can alter the specific composition of components found in exhaled breath.
 Years of careful development and training of the aeoNose using ‘breath prints’ now allows us to identify, classify and predict lung cancer in humans.

-STATUS OF THE VALIDATION PROCES ON LUNG CANCER DETECTION
+STATUS OF VALIDATION PROCESS ON LUNG CANCER DETECTION

 Currently, we are validating the aeoNose in the following hospitals